Throughput and Delay Scaling in Supportive Two-Tier Networks: System Model and Main Results

 For the wireless channel, we only consider the large-scale pathloss and ignore the effects of shadowing and small-scale multipath fading.
 As such, the channel power gain $g(r)$ is given as

 where $r$ is the distance between the transmitter (TX) and the corresponding receiver (RX), and $\alpha >2$ denotes the pathloss exponent.

 The ambient noise is assumed to be additive white Gaussian noise (AWGN) with an average power $N_0$.
-During each time slot, we assume that each TX-RX pair utilizes a capacity-achieving scheme with the data rate of the $i$th primary TX-RX pair given by
+During each time slot, we assume that the $i$th primary TX-RX pair can achieve the following Shannon rate:

 where the channel bandwidth is normalized to be unity for simplicity, $\Vert \cdot \Vert$ denotes the norm operation, $P_p(i)$ is the transmit power of the $i$th primary pair, $X_{p,tx}(i)$ and $X_{p,rx}(i)$ are the TX and RX locations of $i$th primary pair, respectively, $I_p(i)$ is the sum interference from all other primary TXs, $I_{sp}(i)$ is the sum interference from all the secondary TXs.
 Likewise, the data rate of the $j$th secondary TX-RX pair is given by